NREL/eagle-jobs/README.md

 # Eagle Jobs
 #### *An HPC dataset of 11M+ jobs and a Codebase for HPC Runtime Prediction Models*
-This repository is currently the home of a sample dataset of jobs run on the Eagle HPC system at the National Renewable Energy Laboratory in Golden, Colorado, USA, as well as a limited alpha version of the codebase used to analyze Eagle data and develop HPC runtime prediction models.
+This repository is the home of a sample dataset of jobs run on the Eagle HPC system at the National Renewable Energy Laboratory in Golden, Colorado, USA, as well as a limited alpha version of the codebase used to analyze Eagle data and develop HPC runtime prediction models.
+The full 11M+ job dataset can be downloaded at [https://data.openei.org/submissions/5860](https://data.openei.org/submissions/5860).
+The data is available in parquet (253.1 MB) and compressed CSV (115.6 MB) formats.
+To use this dataset with the Jupyter notebooks in this repository, clone this repo and put the parquet file in the `data` directory.

-Below are the key details:
+Below are the key details of this repository:

-* `The current sample dataset is the first 1000 jobs submitted to Eagle on or after January 1, 2019`.
+* `The sample dataset is the first 1000 jobs submitted to Eagle on or after January 1, 2019`.

 * `All potentially sensitive information (such as user names, project titles, and account information) has been anonymized to generic labels (e.g. user003, account098, etc.).`

-* The data is saved in the `sample_data` directory in csv, json, and pkl formats.
+* The data is saved in the `data` directory in csv, json, and pkl formats.

-* The codebase consists of the `hpc_runtime_prediction` package as well as a Jupyter notebook for data visualization and another notebook for building, training, and testing a TFIDF runtime prediction model.
+* The codebase consists of the `hpc_runtime_prediction` package as well as a Jupyter notebooks for data visualization, building, training, testing, and optimizing a runtime prediction model.

-* In the future, this repository will link to the full dataset of 11M+ anonymized jobs and host the full codebase developed for HPC runtime prediction and the associated data visualization.

 * More info about Eagle: [https://www.nrel.gov/hpc/eagle-system.html](https://www.nrel.gov/hpc/eagle-system.html)